A Survey on 3D Gaussian Splatting Applications: Segmentation, Editing, and Generation: Foundational Application Tasks

 $\bullet$~\textbf{Optimization Diffusion Models.} These methods directly produce 3D Gaussians by fine-tuning or training diffusion models. \textit{(a) Text-to-3D.} GVGEN\cite{GVGEN} adopts a structured Gaussian volume representation and a coarse-to-fine pipeline, using a candidate pool strategy for pruning and densification to reconstruct high-fidelity 3D scenes from complex text. \textit{(b) Image-to-3D.} NovelGS~\cite{NovelGS} generates 3D Gaussians from sparse-view images with novel-view denoising, achieving state-of-the-art reconstruction with consistent, sharp textures.
 Ouroboros3D~\cite{wen2024ouroboros3d} jointly trains multi-view image generation and 3D reconstruction in a recursive diffusion process, enabling mutual adaptation for robust inference.
 Cycle3D~\cite{Cycle3D} cyclically integrates 2D diffusion-based generation and feed-forward 3D reconstruction to improve multi-view consistency and texture quality.
 DiffusionGS~\cite{cai2024bakinggaussiansplattingdiffusion} outputs Gaussian point clouds at each timestep for view-consistent generation from any direction, introducing a scene–object mixed training strategy to enhance scalability.
 Hi3D~\cite{Hi3D} employs a video diffusion paradigm with 3D-aware priors and video-to-video refinement for consistent multi-view reconstruction.
+TRIM~\cite{yin2025trim} employs a lightweight selector model to assess latent Gaussian primitives from multiple noise samples and prunes early trajectories by selecting high-quality candidates, thereby accelerating inference.
+GSV3D~\cite{tao2025gsv3d} utilizes gaussian splatting for geometric distillation within the SVD~\cite{blattmann2023stable} framework, ensuring structural consistency to boost 3D generation quality.